Flying Tigers: Assessment of the AVG

 Flight leader and fighter ace Robert "R.T."
 Smith stands next to his P-40 fighter at Kunming, China.
 The "Flying Tiger" insignia was created by the Walt Disney Company.

-The AVG lacked many resources.
-Despite its location in areas with malaria and cholera, it had only "four doctors, three nurses and a bottle of iodine."
-Pilots found the food disgusting, and the slow mail from home and lack of women hurt morale.
-A squadron had 45 maintenance personnel compared to the normal more than 100, and only one base could perform major repairs.
-Nonetheless, the AVG was officially credited with 297 enemy aircraft destroyed, including 229 in the air.
+The AVG was officially credited with 297 enemy aircraft destroyed, including 229 in the air.
 Fourteen AVG pilots were killed in action, captured, or disappeared on combat missions.
 Two died of wounds sustained in bombing raids, and six were killed in accidents during the Flying Tigers' existence as a combat force.
 The AVG's kill ratio was superior to that of contemporary Allied air groups in Malaya, the Philippines, and elsewhere in the Pacific theater.
 The AVG's success is all the more remarkable since they were outnumbered by Japanese fighters in almost all their engagements.
 The AVG's P-40s were superior to the JAAF's Ki-27s, but the group's kill ratio against modern Ki-43s was still in its favor.
 In Flying Tigers: Claire Chennault and His American Volunteers, 1941–1942, Daniel Ford attributes the AVG's success to morale and group esprit de corps.
 He notes that its pilots were "triple volunteers" who had volunteered for service with the U.S. military, the AVG, and brutal fighting in Burma.
 The result was a corps of experienced and skilled volunteer pilots who wanted to fight.

 During their service with the Nationalist Chinese air force, 33 AVG pilots and three ground crew received the Order of the Cloud and Banner, and many AVG pilots received the Chinese Air Force Medal.
 Each AVG ace and double ace was awarded the Five Star or Ten Star Wing Medal.

+The AVG's accomplishments were astounding considering their lack of resources and amenities.
+They were afforded only "four doctors, three nurses and a bottle of iodine", while serving in areas with widespread malaria and cholera.
+Pilots found the food disgusting, and the slow mail from home and lack of women hurt morale.
+A squadron had 45 maintenance personnel compared to the normal more than 100, and only one base could perform major repairs.